 - Go to Settings > Update and Security > Troubleshoot.

 - Click on the Hardware and Devices, and Run the troubleshooter.

-- This will open a new window, and just follow the steps henceforth.
+- This will open a new window and follow the steps henceforth.

 - This will remove all the Ghost devices.

 - Now right click on the HID device listing, which is left, and enable it.